 On a Saturday around lunch time the place is filled with mostly older clients, probably most of their clients are either older or families.
 The place doesn’t have the young and urban vibe to it rather something more traditional and genuine.
 It starts with the massive furniture and the meticulous set tables and goes on with the menu and the service.

 I love that the waiters as such are clearly visible in their standard black suit and white shirt.
 Service is very attentive and courteous.
 The restaurant has a standard menu and a changing seasonal one (I couldn’t say in what interval it changes).
-On this Saturday I ordered the same as at the wedding feast, Forelle Blau (trout ‘blue’) which is poached trout that has to be very fresh otherwise it wouldn’t turn blue.
+On this Saturday I ordered the same as at the wedding feast, Forelle Blau (trout ‘blue’).
+To get this blue color the trout has to be very fresh otherwise it wouldn’t turn blue.
 As always I got asked if I want it filleted but I rather do that myself.
 The fish got served with salt potatoes and liquid butter.
 Pure food bliss!

 My lunch companions all ordered something different, from pike with porcini risotto, to butter fried shrimps and calamari, rolled veal roast and roasted veal liver.
 All dishes looked perfectly well cooked and from the empty plates I concluded that they must have tasted just right.